 Farm-Fresh Eggs from Second Chance Farm in Gainesville

 Second Chance is a non-profit animal retirement farm located in Gainesville, Florida.
-All proceeds from the sale of the eggs go directly towards providing care for rescued, "second chance" hens!
+All proceeds from the sale of the eggs go directly towards providing care for rescued, "second chance" hens and their barnyard friends!

 Because the animals are free-range and living their best life naturally, the availability of our eggs is seasonal.
 Chickens, ducks and quail will lay eggs year 'round.
 However they do slow down considerably in the winter and sometimes when it's extremely hot outside.

 Second Chance Farm brings fresh eggs to us weekly but they do sell out fast!
 If they are out of stock and you want to make sure you get some on the next delivery, contact us for availability and we'll set a dozen or two aside for you!

 Share some nutritious, locally sourced, farm fresh eggs with your pets!